-Witnesses (as distinguished from the parties) who are employees of the University are expected to cooper- ate with and participate in the University's investigation and resolution process.
+Witnesses (as distinguished from the parties) who are employees of the University are expected to cooperate with and participate in the University's investigation and Resolution Process.

 While in-person interviews for parties and all potential witnesses are ideal, circumstances (e.g., study abroad, summer break) may require individuals to be interviewed remotely.
-Skype, Zoom, FaceTime, or similar technologies may be used for interviews if the Investigator(s) determine that timeliness or efficiency dictate a need for remote interviewing.
-The Investigator(s) will take appropriate steps to reasonably ensure the security/privacy of remote interviews.
+Skype, Zoom, FaceTime, or similar technologies may be used for interviews if the Investigator(s) determine that timeliness or efficiency, or other reasons dictate a need for remote interviewing.
+The University will take appropriate steps to reasonably ensure the security/privacy of remote interviews.

-16) Recording of Interviews
+16) Interview Recording